qakaio/Kaio-QA-portfolio-selenium/README.md

    npm test
    ```

-> Make sure Chrome is installed and in your system path.
+> Make sure Chrome is installed and in your system path.---

+Feel free to fork or contribute.
+QA is love, QA is life. 💙